 About Khalilah Elliott

-Khalilah currently resides in West Kelowna, BC.
-At the time of her diagnosis, she lived in Binbrook, ON.
-S was diagnosed with Stage III Ductal Carcinoma in 2016, a month after her 39th birthday.
-At the time, her daughter was 11 and her son was 5.
-Khalilah knew that two of her great aunts had had breast cancer; the younger had passed away in her late thirties and her sister had had a mastectomy.
-About a year after Khalilah’s diagnosis, her aunt on her mother’s side underwent genetic testing and discovered had the BRACA 1 gene.
-She opted to go the preventative route and had both breasts removed (a prophylactic mastectomy) to reduce the chance of a breast cancer diagnosis later in life.
+Two of Khalilah’s great aunts had had breast cancer; the younger had passed away in her late thirties and her sister had had a mastectomy.
+About a year after Khalilah’s diagnosis, her aunt on her mother’s side underwent genetic testing and discovered that she had the BRCA 1 gene mutation.
+Her aunt opted to go the preventative route and had both breasts removed (a prophylactic mastectomy) to reduce the chance of a breast cancer diagnosis later in life.

 Where Is Khalilah Eligible to Access Hereditary Cancer Genetic Testing in Canada?